 Although the festive tree is put up in early November, the lighting ceremony is held only in late November after Thanksgiving Day, or in early December.
 This event is accompanied by live entertainment that gathers thousands of revelers each year.
 The long-awaited 'big moment' comes when the sparkling lights come alive while the crowd collectively awws in unison.
-But don't worry if you miss the ceremony, the beautiful tree will still be there up until early January.
+But don't worry if you miss the ceremony, the beautiful tree will still be up there until early January.
 For the updates, please check the official website.

-Christmas Tree Lighting Event
+Christmas Tree Lighting Event (December 2, 2020)

-More than half a million people visit the Tree every day.
+More than half a million people visit the Christmas Tree every day.
 It makes Rockefeller Center a must-see during any Christmas New York City’s excursion.
 The biggest crowds gather each year during the Christmas Tree Lighting Event that is accompanied by live music, performances, and shows.
 On Christmas day, the lights on the tree shine for 24 hours.